dweprinz/multimedia/README.md

 ---

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+---